BuilderIO/builder/README.md

   // Put the html in your page template between your header and footer and you are done!
 }
 ```

+## We're hiring!

+Want to work on the future of visual software development?
+Email me at steve@builder.io and let's talk

+## John the community!

+Questions?
+Requests?
+Feedback?
+Chat with us in our [Spectrum Community!](https://spectrum.chat/builder)

 ## Troubleshooting and feedback